Tag: poems about nature

 A Poem About Sunrise and Morning – Dawn

-Dawn – A Poem About Sunrise and Morning The fluttering of a thousand wings flap and fill the sky – blackbirds and geese fly to unknown destinations.
+Dawn – A Poem About the Break of Day The fluttering of a thousand wings flap and fill the sky – blackbirds and geese fly to unknown destinations.
 The cool dew of morning runs down the grasses’ backs, gathering upon the soil.
-A misty fog hovers beneath the trees and the sun begins peaking out over…
+A misty fog hovers beneath the trees and the sun begins peaking out…

 -